LF-Engineering/darst/README.md

 # Redis

 - You need special node setup for Redis: `./redis-node/setup.sh test`.
 To remove special node configuration do: ./redis-node/delete.sh test`.
-- For each file in `redis/secrets/*.secret.example` create corresponding `redis/secrets/*.secret` file. `*.secret` files are not checked in the gitgub repository.
-- Each file must be saved without new line at the end. `vim` automatically add one, to remove `truncate -s -a filename`.
 - Run `./redis/setup.sh test` to deploy Redis on `test` env.
 - Run `./redis/test.sh test` to test Redis installation.
 - Run `./redis/list_dbs.sh test` to list Redis databases.